nmakes/deepgaze/README.md

 Updates
 ----------

+**Update 04/06/2017** Article *"Head pose estimation in the wild using Convolutional Neural Networks and adaptive gradient methods"* have been accepted for publication in Pattern Recogntion (Elsevier).

 **Update 31/05/2017** Implementation of the new package [saliency_map.py](./deepgaze/saliency_map.py).
 The package contains an implementation of the [FASA](http://ivrl.epfl.ch/research/saliency/fast_saliency) algorithm for saliency detection [[example]](./examples/ex_fasa_saliency_map/ex_fasa_saliency_map_images.py) [[wiki]](http://www.scholarpedia.org/article/Saliency_map)

 **Update 22/03/2017** Fixed a bug in mask_analysis.py and almost completed a more robust version of the CNN head pose estimator.